alocken/DS-Midterm-Project/README.md

 ## Results
 ### Linear Regressin Model
-Trained to predict log-transformed home sale prices to normalize skewed data, reudct outlier impact, and improve model performance.
-R² score of 0.28 on both the training and test sets indicating it explains about 28% of data variance.
+Trained to predict log-transformed home sale prices to normalize skewed data, reduce outlier impact, and improve model performance.
+R² score of 0.28 (training and test sets) explains 28% data variance.
 Root Mean Squared Error (RMSE) 0.82 indicating predictions fall within 2.3× of the actual prices.
-Model shows low overfitting and consistent performance between training and testing but R² indicates opportunity for further improvements through feature engineering or using of more complex models (e.g., Gradient Boosting - XGBoost, Random Forest Regressor).
+Model shows low overfitting and consistent performance between training and testing but, R² indicates opportunity for further improvements through feature engineering or use of a more complex model (e.g., Gradient Boosting - XGBoost, Random Forest Regressor).

 ### Random Forest
 The Random Forest Regressor results have a mean squared error of 0.18 and a R² Score value of 0.88.
 This model performs well and predicts 88% of the variance in the target variable of sold_price.
 This model is generalizing well and not overfitting.